Home | Product Photography How-To? | Store

 These images were all obtained using an inexpensive two megapixel digital camera.
-To simplify our setup we used an EZcube® light tent to diffuse the light and provide the seamless background.
-We used a photoflood light set with daylight balanced bulbs as the main light source and a daylight balanced illuminated flat panel for bottom lighting.
+To simplify our setup we used an EZcube® light tent in some examples to diffuse and soften the light and provide the seamless background.
+In other examples we worked with a more open set, using soft-box Kuhl Lites with their diffusion panel in place to create the soft, diffuse lighting necessary.
+The underlighting was created by using a very low profile Kuhl Lite Pad, and the backlighting was a softbox Kuhl Lite.
+Both the softbox Kuhl Lite and the Lite Pad can be used to create a desireable blown-out white background, while at the same time highlighting inner glass detail that otherwise would be missed by traditional lighting methods.
 It is very important that all light sources match and have the same color temperature.
-In this case we used all 5000k, daylight balanced lights.
 (More details on the equipment can be found at the end of this page).

 A simple shortcut popular with professionals, and commonly seen on trade magazine covers, is the use of a graduated continuous-tone background.

-The background creates the illusion of light falling off into blackness.
-These backgrounds are custom made to fit the EZcube® perfectly; they are longer to fill the EZcube from top to bottom & no trimming is required.
+The background creates the illusion of light falling off into darkness.
+These backgrounds are custom made to fit the EZcube perfectly; they are longer to fill the EZcube from top to bottom & no trimming is required.

 The results are always amazing, and the final image looks as if it was taken by a professional.
 This background is also fantastic for making short-work of shooting clear glass.